dlt-hub/dlt/docs/website/blog/2024-01-12-dlt-dbt-runner-on-cloud-functions.md

 can see how that would be expensive if we wanted to run it continuously or had multiple pipelines always-on in parallel.

-Cloud functions are serverless lightweight computing solutions that can handle small computational workloads and are cost-effective.
-DBT doesn't require the high computing power of the machine because it uses the computing power of the data warehouse to perform the transformations.
+Cloud functions are serverless lightweight computing solutions that can handle small computational workloads and are cost-effective. dbt doesn't require the high computing power of the machine because it uses the computing power of the data warehouse to perform the transformations.
 This makes running dbt-core on cloud functions a good choice.
 The free tier would suffice for about 1.5h per day of running a 1 vCPU and 2 GB RAM machine, and if we wanted an additional 1h